 It’s the declines and resubmissions that are tricky.

-The more steps in the conversion funnel, the less likely a user will make it to the end, and roadblocks like resubmission requests don’t help.
+The more steps in the conversion funnel, the less likely a user will make it to the end, and resubmission requests don’t help.
 That is why they need to be as informative and specific as possible in your notifications.

 If your customer did not succeed the first time, explain why.
 Veriff gives a list of reasons for resubmissions and declines, and you can even use webhooks to automate email messages with the right information.
 This is particularly helpful if checking individually adds too much manual work for the responsible team.